neherlab/treetime/README.md

 #### Requirements

 To build the documentation, sphinx-build tool should be installed.
 The doc pages are using basicstrap html theme to have the same design as the TreeTime web server.
-Therefore, the basicstrap theme should be also available in the system
+Therefore, the basicstrap theme should be also available in the system.

 ### Developer info

-  - Credits -- .
   - Copyright and License: Pavel Sagulenko, Emma Hodcroft, and Richard Neher, MIT Licence
   - References
-    * [TreeTime: Maximum-likelihood phylodynamic analysis](https://academic.oup.com/ve/article/4/1/vex042/4794731) by Pavel Sagulenko Vadim Puller Richard A Neher.
+    * [TreeTime: Maximum-likelihood phylodynamic analysis](https://academic.oup.com/ve/article/4/1/vex042/4794731) by Pavel Sagulenko, Vadim Puller and Richard A Neher.
 Virus Evolution.
     * [NextStrain: real-time tracking of pathogen evolution](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty407/5001388) by James Hadfield et al. Bioinformatics.